 Timothy Besley is School Professor of Economics and Political Science and W. Arthur Lewis Professor of Development Economics at the London School of Economics and Political Science (LSE).
 From September 2006 to August 2009, he served as an external member of the Bank of England Monetary Policy Committee and since 2015 has been a member of the UK’s National Infrastructure Commission.
 He is also the Gluskin-Granovsky Fellow in the Institutions, Organizations and Growth Program of the Canadian Institute for Advanced Research (CIFAR).

-In 2018, he will serve as the President of the Econometric Society.
-Professor Besley is a past co-editor of the American Economic Review, and a 2005 winner of the Yrjö Jahnsson Award of the European Economics Association which is granted every other year to an economist aged under 45 who has made a significant contribution to economics in Europe.
+Professor Besley is a past co-editor of the American Economic Review and a 2005 winner of the Yrjö Jahnsson Award of the European Economics Association, which is granted every other year to an economist aged under 45 who has made a significant contribution to economics in Europe.
 His research, which mostly has a policy focus, is mainly in the areas of Development Economics, Public Economics and Political Economy.

 Professor David Fisk CB

-David was Chief Scientist and policy director across several government departments including Education, Transport and Environment and was Chief Scientific Adviser to the Office of the Deputy Prime Minister.
+David was Chief Scientist and policy director across several government departments including Environment and Transport, and was Chief Scientific Adviser to the Office of the Deputy Prime Minister.
 His responsibilities included the UK’s climate change policy, the country’s first national air quality strategy, and the disposal of radioactive and other wastes.
 He was awarded a CB for services to the Department of the Environment in 1996.